ketsueki33/notes-vault/JavaScript/Functions.md

 Generally speaking, a function is a "subprogram" that can be _called_ by code external (or internal, in the case of recursion) to the function.
 Like the program itself, a function is composed of a sequence of statements called the _function body_.
 Values can be _passed_ to a function as parameters, and the function will _return_ a value.
+Every time a function is called, it creates its own *execution context*.
+This execution context is then destroyed once the function finishes executing.

 In JavaScript, functions are [first-class objects](https://developer.mozilla.org/en-US/docs/Glossary/First-class_Function), because they can be passed to other functions, returned from functions, and assigned to variables and properties.
 They can also have properties and methods just like any other object.
 What distinguishes them from other objects is that functions can be called.

 #### Function Declaration
 syntax: